Alaska vs Hawaiian Airlines 2026

 Perks that carry across both brands:

-- Free checked bags for MVP Gold and above
+- Free checked bags for Atmos Gold and above

 - Priority boarding